dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 **PROCESSING RULES**:

 EVENT_AGE is going to be round up to 2 decimal positions<br>
-Check that EVENT_DATE is not after DEATH_DATE
+Check that EVENT_DATE is not after DEATH_DATE, in case it is set EVENT_DATE=DEATH_DATE

 **QUALITY CONTROL RULES**: